ntritza/holiday/README.md

 <!-- Start Error Handling [errors] -->
 ## Error Handling

 Some methods specify known errors which can be thrown.
 All the known errors are enumerated in the `models/errors/errors.ts` module.
 The known errors for a method are documented under the *Errors* tables in SDK docs.
-For example, the `getDestinationsDestinationsGet` method may throw the following errors:
+For example, the `getDestinations` method may throw the following errors:

 | Error Type                 | Status Code | Content Type     |
 | -------------------------- | ----------- | ---------------- |